svermeulen/nvim-marksman/README.md

     \ }

 " When set to 1, you will see files like '.gitignore', '.vimrc' or folders like '.config', '.git', etc.
-" Note that you can set this to true and then add special cases to the g:Mm_IgnorePatterns list " For example, you might want to see hidden let g:Mm_ShowHidden = 0
+" Note that you can also set this to true and then add special cases to the g:Mm_IgnorePatterns list let g:Mm_ShowHidden = 0

-" You can also optionally supply your own external command to use to get the list of files " It will just need to return a newline seperated list of absolute paths " Note that when Mm_ExternalCommand is set, Mm_SearchPreferenceOrder, Mm_FollowLinks, " Mm_IgnoreDirectoryPatterns, and Mm_IgnoreFilePatterns settings are ignored " let g:Mm_ExternalCommand = 'my/custom/file_search.exe'

 " When set to 1, directories that are symbolic links will be traversed let g:Mm_FollowLinks = 0

-" Set to 1 to see detailed debug output to :messages let g:Mm_EnableDebugLogging = 0
+" You can also optionally supply your own external command to use to get the list of files " It will just need to return a newline seperated list of absolute paths " Note that when Mm_CustomSearchCommand is set, Mm_SearchPreferenceOrder, Mm_FollowLinks, " Mm_IgnoreDirectoryPatterns, and Mm_IgnoreFilePatterns settings are ignored " Also note that it will only run based on where 'custom' is in g:Mm_SearchPreferenceOrder " let g:Mm_CustomSearchCommand = 'my/custom/file_search.exe'
 ```

 # Credits